 Prof. Caiani is open to supervising students in areas related to:

-- Social Movements, Europeanization and European Protest Campaigns
+- Social Movements and European mobilizations, identities, networks

 - Right Wing and Left Wing Populism

-- Methods: focus groups, formalized content analysis, frame analysis, interviews, social network analysis, protest event analysis, visual analysis
+- Qualitative Methods of social research (focus groups, visual and frame analysis, qualitative interviews, social network analysis, protest event analysis, etc.).

 Current (phd) Supervisees: